Reading note: Head North

 What is to be done?

 Burnham and Rotheram recap the recent history of funding for Manchester and Liverpool (spoilers: it’s going down).
-Thatcher unsurprisingly gets a good mention for stripping capital planning powers out of councils back yonder, which has never recovered.
+Thatcher unsurprisingly gets a good mention for stripping capital planning powers out of councils in the early 1980s.
+These powers were never recovered.

 The lack of funding flowing north has a much deeper history than Burnham and Rotheram explain.
-The UK doesn’t rely on a union or federation of independent states (like Australia, Canada, or even the US) that advocate stringently for their regions.
-Running the country out of Westminster is a feature - not a bug.
+England doesn’t rely on a union or federation of independent states (like Australia, Canada, or even the US) that advocate stringently for their regions, and have broad remit over government services.
+Running the country out of Westminster is a feature, not a bug.

 Isn’t this the exact role of elected MPs you say?
-Pragmatically speaking, not anymore.
+Burnham and Rotheram argue that pragmatically speaking, not anymore.
 Well certainly not in a two-party system where Whips and seniority control the way the overwhelming majority of MPs vote (especially in the Labour party).

 Yet some realism here is warranted too.
 Mega-projects (inter-city rail, major new highways, port upgrades) are never going to be locally funded.
 Not only does council not have the capital, they don’t have the procurement or management talent to run the design/tender/build.